-Of the 1,360 rated buildings identified in the CoStar database, current information about building characteristics and monthly rents were available for 694 buildings.
+Of the 1,360 rated buildings identified in the CoStar database, current information about building characteristics and monthly rents was available for 694 buildings.
 In addition, 199 of these buildings were sold between 2004 and 2007.6 To investigate the effect of energy efficiency on the rents and values of commercial buildings, we matched each of the rated buildings in this sample to nearby commercial buildings in the same market.
 Based upon the latitude and longitude of each rated building, we used GIS techniques to identify all other office buildings in the CoStar database within a radius of one quarter mile.
 In this way, we created 893 (i.e., 694 plus 199) clusters of nearby office buildings.
-Each small cluster - 0.2 square miles - contains one rated building and at least one non-rated nearby building.
+Each small cluster-0.2 square miles-contains one rated building and at least one nonrated nearby building.
 On average, each cluster contains about 12 buildings.
-There are 8,182 commercial office buildings in the sample of green buildings which have been sold smaller than the fraction of total office space, as green buildings are typically larger than the otherwise comparable non-green office building.
+There are 8,105 commercial office buildings in the sample of green buildings which have been sold.